 5. Allow Sx Bot to have the following permissions in the channel:

 - View Channel

 - Send Messages

 - Attach Files

 /discord-live streamers add @user#2041

 That's it!
-Anytime the streamer @user#2041 goes live in voice chat, you will now receive an alert to the designated channel you set.
+Anytime the streamer @user#2041 goes live in a voice channel, you will now receive an alert to the notifications channel you set.

 1. Ping a specific role instead of @everyone